KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

 ---

-During the World War 2 Encryption-Decryption was the key factor for anticipatinf the Nazi's moves.
+During the World War 2 Encryption-Decryption was the key factor for anticipating the Nazi's moves.
 And hence, A machine called - **ENIGMA** was invented.

 # **ENIGMA MACHINE**